HarrisonSmith99/Railsbank-Developer-Docs/source/includes/_cards.md

     "card_id": "6630b391-c5ce-46c1-9d23-a82a9e27f82d"
   }
   ```
-  - Once you've created your **card-holding** enduser, carefully go through our #docTextSection:bsbkPCZM69Akzjebo tutorial - it'll only take a minute or so - to create your **SEPA Step 2** connected bank account to which your card is going to be attched.
+  - Once you've created your **card-holding** enduser, carefully go through our Issue a ledger tutorial - it'll only take a minute or so - to create the bank account to which your card is going to be attched.
   - When issuing the ledger, make sure to do so in the **Live** environment with your **Live API Key** and the `enduser_id` of the **card-holding** enduser you've created.

 ## Fetch a Card